Mathuran/MathuranSadagopanResume/InterviewQuestions.md

 Observe
 Looking to join a high growth start up that will challenge me.
 My twin recently worked on a project which automated creating cloud watch dashboards that use canaries for monitoring site reliability.
 The reaction from developers in how much they needed this surprised me which shows current SRE tools are lacking and that Observe is making a difference to make it cheaper and better.
 I think I would enjoy being a part of this project and look forward to learning more about this opportunity, please feel free to reach out to me for any questions at mathuransada@gmail.com.

+### Why do you want to work at square

+I am applying for the Android Engineer position at Square Conversation because of the company's innovative approach to revolutionizing the way businesses communicate with their customers.
+With experience at Amazon and Microsoft, I am confident that my expertise in Android app development and ability to collaborate effectively with cross-functional teams will contribute to Square Conversation's success.
+Additionally, Square's focus on innovation and growth presents a fantastic opportunity for me to further develop my skills and make meaningful contributions to the company.
+Thank you for considering my application.
+I am excited about the possibility of joining the Square Conversation team.